eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 From the metadata present in the CMSIS Packs, only the peripheral registers are of interest for Eclipse Embedded CDT users.

-{% include note.html content="Initialy it was hoped that CMSIS Packs will get wide acceptance, and that xPacks could be build on top of them.
+{% include note.html content="Originally it was hoped that CMSIS Packs will get wide acceptance, and that xPacks could be build on top of them.
 At the time of this writing, major vendors like ST, still did not join it.
 This, plus the major design issues observed (like the unnecessary high